cknizek/APRS-Stream-Reconstruction-Pipeline/README.md

 ## Welcome!

-- To access the APRS-Stream-Reconstruction-Pipeline, please email me and I'll send you a link to the repository on GitFront.
+- To access the `APRS-Stream-Reconstruction-Pipeline` repository, please email me and I'll send you a link to the repository on `GitFront`.

-- The repository contains code I developed for the final project of a course, and I want to prevent students from finding my source code.
+- The repository contains code I developed for the final project of a course.

+- The repository is `Private` to prevent students from finding my source code.